afoster1234/Jam/README.md

 * Instructions are found in game

 ## Project Report
+This project I found particularly fun because I had the most knowledge of what I was doing and instead of following along with a tutorial video or something, I found myself being able to just do more and more without needing a reference.
+Overall, this project was not really much different from my P2, however, I feel like it is much more polished than the last project even though the objectives stayed pretty much the same.
+Regardless I am really enjoying this class so far and I can not wait to keep going!
+One thing I did not understand is that when you load into the start menu for the first time, the music does not play until you die and return to it.
+Not really sure why, but other than that, this project has been a blast and I think is fitting to the theme.

 - [X] D-1: The repository link is submitted to Canvas before the project deadline.
 - [X] D-2: The repository contains a <code>README.md</code> file in its top-level directory.